OA and Environmental Impact Assessment

 6 Impact prediction Expected condition change from cumulative pressures

-The SEEA EA research agenda recognizes the importance of understanding ecosystem capacity and thresholds, noting connections to the "critical natural capital" concept in economics and the "planetary boundaries" concept in ecology[12].
-Cumulative assessment should consider whether additional impacts risk crossing such thresholds.
-The Guidelines on Biophysical Modelling for Ecosystem Accounting provides methods for assessing ecosystem capacity that can inform threshold identification[13].
+The SEEA EA research agenda recognizes the importance of understanding ecosystem capacity and thresholds, noting connections to the "critical natural capital" concept in economics and the "planetary boundaries" concept in ecology[11].
+For example, if condition accounts show that seagrass canopy density in a BSU has declined to 65% of its reference level, and the reference condition methodology (TG-3.1 Section 3.4.2) identifies 60% as the threshold below which carbon sequestration and nursery services decline non-linearly, then an additional project loading that would push condition below this threshold warrants heightened scrutiny in cumulative assessment.
+The Guidelines on Biophysical Modelling for Ecosystem Accounting provides methods for assessing ecosystem capacity that can inform threshold identification[12].

 Cumulative impact assessment requirements vary across regulatory frameworks but share common analytical needs that accounts can support.
 Under the EU Strategic Environmental Assessment (SEA) Directive (2001/42/EC), assessment of plans and programmes must consider cumulative effects on the environment, including biodiversity and ecosystem interactions.
 Under the United States National Environmental Policy Act (NEPA), agencies must consider cumulative impacts defined as impacts resulting from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions.
-In both contexts, Ocean Accounts provide the time series data, spatial integration, and pressure-state linkages necessary for rigorous cumulative analysis.
-By establishing a consistent information base across assessments within a jurisdiction, accounts reduce the fragmentation that undermines cumulative assessment when each project EIA constructs its baseline independently.
+Ocean Accounts provide the time series data, spatial integration, and pressure-state linkages necessary for rigorous cumulative analysis in both contexts.

 3.3 Ecosystem Service Valuation in EIA

-Monetary valuation of ecosystem services can inform EIA by expressing environmental impacts in terms comparable to project economic benefits.
-This supports more complete cost-benefit analysis and can reveal the full costs of development pathways that damage marine ecosystems.
-However, valuation requires careful application of appropriate methods and interpretation of results.
+Monetary valuation of ecosystem services can inform EIA by expressing environmental impacts in terms comparable to project economic benefits, supporting more complete cost-benefit analysis.
 Readers should consult TG-1.9 Safe Usage of Monetary Valuation for detailed guidance on appropriate use of monetary valuation in decision contexts.

-The SEEA Ecosystem Accounting framework establishes exchange values as the appropriate monetary concept for accounting purposes[14].
-Exchange values represent "the values at which goods, services, labour or assets are in fact exchanged or else could be exchanged for cash"[15].
+The SEEA Ecosystem Accounting framework establishes exchange values as the appropriate monetary concept for accounting purposes[13].
+Exchange values, as defined in the SNA and adopted by the SEEA EA, represent "the values at which goods, services, labour or assets are in fact exchanged or else could be exchanged for cash"[14].
 This differs from welfare values commonly used in environmental economics, which include consumer surplus and other non-market values.
-While accounting uses exchange values for consistency with national accounts, EIA cost-benefit analysis may appropriately use welfare values that capture broader social values.
-The choice of valuation concept affects whether results can be directly compared with project economic values such as net present value of investment returns.

-The UN SEEA Valuation guidance establishes a tiered hierarchy of valuation methods, ranked by proximity to observed market prices[16].
-This hierarchy is consistent with the methodological framework presented in TG-1.9 Safe Usage of Monetary Valuation and aligns with the broader SEEA EA monetary valuation principles.
+The UN SEEA Valuation guidance establishes a tiered hierarchy of valuation methods, ranked by proximity to observed market prices[15].
 As valuation methods and guidance continue to develop, compilers should consult the most recent SEEA technical guidance and ensure that their application in EIA contexts follows the principles outlined in TG-1.9.

-Table 2: Valuation Method Hierarchy for Marine Ecosystem Services
+Table 2: Simplified Valuation Method Grouping for Marine Ecosystem Services

 For EIA applications, valuation can support: